Get Involved Collaborative: A Multi-State Approach to Increasing Volunteer Engagement

 Arizona public libraries are encouraged to take advantage of a great opportunity made available through a Laura Bush 21st Century Librarian Program award from the Institute of Museum and Library Services.
 The purpose of the Get Involved Collaborative project is to increase the use of skilled volunteers in public libraries.
 The project uses a scalable matrix collaboratively developed with an IMLS Planning Grant to replicate the California State Library's successful Get Involved: Powered by Your Library initiative.
 The project will run from Nov.
 1, 2016 - Oct.
 31, 2019.

-Applications are now being accepted for the AZ Get Involved Volunteer Engagement Institute
+AZ Get Involved Volunteer Engagement Institute

 Dates: August 22 – August 24, 2017

 Address: 122 East Gurley Street, Prescott, Arizona 86301